lightreign/html5-musicplayer/README.md

 =================

 I wrote this code a few years ago as a concept, and since then streaming music web/mobile/native clients have really exploded onto the scene.
 Despite this, I decided to rewrite the application for a bit of fun anyway, it sure has been!
+Although I think there is not much reason to keep going with it given the alternatives out there, archiving this project.

 Dependencies
 ============